Army STARRS and STARRS-LS Research Instruments (Questionnaires)

 Information about the research instruments used in the three largest studies within Army STARRS (the All Army Study, the New Soldier Study and the Pre/Post Deployment Study) and used in STARRS-LS, as well as links to copies of the instruments, are available below.

 Public use datasets of Army STARRS and STARRS-LS survey data are available through the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
 ICPSR can currently provide data from three Army STARRS surveys: the All Army Study (AAS), the New Soldier Study (NSS), and the Pre/Post Deployment Study (PPDS).
-In addition, ICPSR can currently provide data from the first two waves of STARRS-LS.
+In addition, ICPSR can currently provide data from waves 1, 2, and 3 of STARRS-LS.

 A number of different versions of the instruments, with slight differences in questions, were used for data collection.
 The other versions of the instruments are available through the Inter-university Consortium for Political and Social Research (ICPSR) at the University of Michigan.
 Go to our DATA page for a link to ICPSR.